Liang-Qiu/is13/README.md

 **Note:** I don't provide personal support for custom changes in the code.
 Only for the release.
-For people just starting, I recommend [Treehouse](http://referrals.trhou.se/grgoiremesnil) for online-learning.
+For people starting, I recommend [Treehouse](http://referrals.trhou.se/grgoiremesnil) for online-learning.

 Investigation of Recurrent Neural Network Architectures and Learning Methods for Spoken Language Understanding